Skew-orthogonal polynomials in the complex plane and their Bergman-like kernels: Symplectic ensembles and skew-orthogonal polynomials

-with $r_k > 0$ being their skew-norms. \end{definition} \begin{remark} The SOP are called \emph{monic} if their leading coefficient is unity, i.e.~$q_n(z) = z^n + \mathcal{O}(z^{n - 1})$.
+The SOP are called \emph{monic} if their leading coefficient is unity, i.e.~$q_n(z) = z^n + \mathcal{O}(z^{n - 1})$.
 Notice that this choice of the leading coefficient does not make the SOP unique.
 The reason is that the odd polynomials $q_{2 n + 1}$ can be modified by adding an arbitrary multiple of the even polynomial $q_{2 n}$, $\tilde{q}_{2 n + 1}(z)=q_{2 n + 1}(z)+d_nq_{2n}(z)$, without changing the skew-orthogonality relations \eqref{eq:SOPdef1} and \eqref{eq:SOPdef2}.
-Hence, by imposing the SOP to be monic and the coefficient of $z^{2n}$ in $q_{2n+1}(z)$ to be zero, this gives rise to unique SOP.
-However, sometimes it is convenient to choose the coefficient of $z^{2n}$ to be non-vanishing, in order to obtain closed formulas for the odd SOP, see Section \ref{sec:construct} for various examples. \end{remark} \begin{remark} When the measure $\mu$ has density $w$ on some domain $D$, then we talk about SOP with respect to the weight function $w$. \end{remark}
+Is it not difficult to see, using the Heine-like representation of the SOPs given in terms of $2n-$fold integrals in \cite{Kanzieper}, that different transformations do not preserve the skew orthogonality conditions \eqref{eq:SOPdef1} and \eqref{eq:SOPdef2}.
+Hence, by imposing the SOP to be monic and the coefficient of $z^{2n}$ in $q_{2n+1}(z)$ to be zero, we fix this ambiguity and make them unique, see \autoref{uniquesop} below.
+However, sometimes it is convenient to choose the coefficient of $z^{2n}$ to be non-vanishing, in order to obtain closed formulas for the odd SOP, see Section \ref{sec:construct} for various examples.
+The existence of the SOP is guaranteed by Gram-Schmidt skew-orthogonalisation to be provided below in \autoref{skewevenGramTHM}.
+As a consequence of Gram-Schmidt skew-orthogonalisation and the definition of the skew symmetric form $\skp{\cdot}{\cdot}$, the SOP belong to the polynomial ring $\mathds{R}[z]$.
+As usual, we denote by $\mathds{R}_{n}[z]$ the space of polynomials with real coefficients and degree at most $n$ .

+\begin{lemma} Let $\p{q_n}_{n \in \Nset}$ be a sequence of monic skew orthogonal polynomials, such that the coefficient $z^{2n}$ in $q_{2n+1}(z)$ is zero.
+Then, the sequence of SOPs in \autoref{def:sopdef} is unique. \end{lemma}